What Are the 4 Ps of Marketing and Are They Relevant?

-But there’s a lot more to a successful marketing plan than people, product, price and place.
-At the very least, modern marketing professionals have to also consider two additional Ps - promotion and performance - to advertise your product correctly and measure the effectiveness of your efforts.
+But there’s a lot more to a successful marketing plan than these pillars.
+As a modern marketing professional, you also have to consider two additional Ps at the very least — promotion and performance — to advertise your product or service correctly and measure the effectiveness of your efforts.

-Going even a little deeper, some marketing experts have, over the years, shifted their perspective, mainly in response to the rise of the internet and the seismic shifts it has affected on so many parts of daily life, including consumerism and marketing.
-Alana Burns, the chief marketing officer at Southern New Hampshire University (SNHU), said that the traditional 4 Ps of marketing are too focused on a brand.
+Going a little deeper, some marketing experts have shifted their perspective on the four Ps over the years, mainly in response to the internet's seismic effects on so many parts of daily life, including consumerism and marketing.
+Alana Burns, the chief marketing officer at Southern New Hampshire University (SNHU), said that the traditional four Ps of marketing are too focused on a brand.

 What is the Best Marketing Strategy?